hyperledger/aries-rfcs/features/0028-introduce/README.md

 ##### `request`

-An optional message in this family is one that asks for an introduction to be made.
-This message also uses the `introducee descriptor` block, to tell the potential introducer which introducee is the object of the sender's
+This message asks for an introduction to be made.
+This message also uses the `introducee descriptor` block, to tell the potential introducer which introducee is the object of the sender's interest:
-interest:

 ```jsonc
 {